 Effiler: To remove the string and ends from green beans.

 Emulsion: A uniform mixture of two or more immiscible liquids, such as oil and water, that are combined and stabilized using an emulsifying agent.
-Emulsion is a uniform suspension of the tiny droplets of one liquid in the other.
+An emulsion is a uniform suspension of tiny droplets of one liquid in the other.
 Mayonnaise, hollandaise, and ganache are all emulsions.
 If not properly made, an emulsion can ‘break’ and separate back into two distinct liquids.

 Emulsify: The process of forcing ingredients, such as oil and a liquid, that would not normally mix into a creamy mixture by whisking or beating.
 Mayonnaise and salad dressing are two examples.